-SCUSD measured progress towards implementation of adopted standards and curriculum frameworks through a survey administered to school site administrators during the Spring of 2023.
-Overall, SCUSD Met the Standard for Implementation.
-The 2022-2023 survey reveals that professional development, in the areas of English Language Arts, English Language Development, Math, Next Generation Science Standards and Social Science range from Beginning Development to Initial Development (English Language Arts and Math).
+The 2022-2023 Implementation Survey reveals that professional development, in the areas of English Language Arts, English Development, math, Next Generation Science Standards and Social Science range from Beginning Development to initial development for English Language Arts and math.
 The implementation of instructional manuals for each of these content areas is in the Beginning Development phase.
 In terms of policy and program support in each of the content areas, the survey indicates a designation of Initial Implementation.
 The content areas of Career and Technical Education, Health Education, Physical Education, Visual and Performing Arts and World Languages show an implementation phase of Beginning Development.
-In addition, the survey reveals the Beginning Development phase for the engagement of school leadership in professional learning/development.
+In addition, the survey reveals the Beginning Development phase for the engagement of School Leadership.
+Based on this current survey data, SCUSD will move from MET Implementation.

 There is research that supports high-quality professional development can lead to a 21% increase in student achievement.
-Research studies from Learning for Justice states, "Professional development leads to better instruction and improved student learning when it connects to the curriculum materials that teachers use to the district and state academic standards that guide their work, and the assessment and accountability measures that evaluate their success."
-In order to experience significant gains in ELA and Math performance, SCUSD must be at full implementation in each of these survey areas, especially those aligned with professional learning.
-However, as evidenced through the MET status of the self-assessment, SCUSH has made progress.
+Research studies from Learning for Justice states, "Professional development leads to better instruction and improved student learning when it connects to the curriculum materials that teachers use, the district and state academic standards that guide their work, and the assessment and accountability measures that evaluate their success."
+In order to experience significant gains in ELA and Math performance, SCUSD must be at full implementation in each of these 3 areas, although there has been progress made as demonstrated through the MET status.